the-turing-way/the-turing-way/book/website/reproducible-research/open/open-notebooks.md

 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.8169292](https://doi.org/10.5281/zenodo.8169292).
 ```

-Electronic Lab Notebooks (ELNs) enable researchers to organize and store experimental procedures, protocols, plans, notes, data, and even unfiltered interpretations using their computer or mobile device.
+{ref}`Electronic Lab Notebooks (ELNs)<rr-rdm-elns>` enable researchers to organize and store experimental procedures, protocols, plans, notes, data, and even unfiltered interpretations using their computer or mobile device.
 They are a digital analogue to the paper notebook most researchers keep.
 ELNs can offer several advantages over the traditional paper notebook in documenting research during the active phase of a project, including; searchability within and across notebooks, secure storage with multiple redundancies, remote access to notebooks, and the ability to easily share notebooks among team members and collaborators.